 If you show your value to your company and demonstrate your accountability, you’ll set yourself up for a “yes” answer when you ask for more vacation time.

-At the time I asked for more vacation days, I had recently been part of some big awards for my agency and had received high remarks on accountability during my review.
+At the time I asked for more vacation days, I had recently been part of some awards for my agency and received high remarks on accountability during my review.
 The high remarks for accountability were in part due to how I prepared when I left the office for vacations.

 Here are some tactics I do and that you can start doing now so your employer feels comfortable giving you more time out of the office: